doubtfire-lms/doubtfire.io/source/articles/guides/2019-04-20-how-to-write-a-doubtfire-guide.html.md

 ```

+## Provide valid tags

+The tags are used to position the article within the website.
+The following tags are commonly used

+- `staff_guides` - the article will appear as a guide for staff
+- `student_guides` - the article will appear as a guide for students
+- `contributing` - the article relates to writing code or articles for Doubtfire
+- `unit_chair_guides` - the article is for people who run units
+- `all_users` - the guide is for any user of Doubtfire

 ## Write the guide

 Underneath the bottom three dashes, you may begin writing your guide using [Github-flavoured Markdown](https://guides.github.com/features/mastering-markdown/).
 You won't need to add the title of the guide as a Heading 1 (`<h1>` or `#`) as this is automatically added for you.